grumply/pure-random-pcg/README.md

 On the same machine in Chrome v67, this implementation achieves thoughputs of .6Gb/s (32-bit ints); 20,000,000 per second.

+Be sure not to draw more than 2^32 variates from a single `Seed` on GHCJS or 32-bit GHC.
+If you need that many random values, use `independentSeed` to generate more `Seed`s.

+On 64-bit GHC, the period for this variant of pcg is 2^64, which you'd be unlikely to exhaust.

 ## Features

 `pure-random-pcg` comes with a convenient set of combinators.